transloadit/uppy/website/src/docs/contributing.md

 ### SASS

 This project uses SASS, with some limitations on nesting.
-One-level deep nesting is allowed, but nesting may not extend a selector by using the `&` operator.
+One-level-deep nesting is allowed, but nesting may not extend a selector by using the `&` operator.
 For example:

 ```sass
 /* BAD */